Statics Vector Algebra Centroids and Surface Properties Moments and Couples Equilibrium Dry Friction

 Appendix: Differential Equations and Systems of Differential Equations

-The Mechanical Engineer's Handbook was developed and written specifically to fill a need for mechanical engineers and mechanical engineering students throughout the world.
-With over 1000 pages, 550 illustrations, and 26 tables the Mechanical Engineer's Handbook is very comprehensive, yet affordable, compact, and durable.
-The Handbook covers all major areas of mechanical engineering with succinct coverage of the definitions, formulas, examples, theory, proofs, and explanations of all principle subject areas.
+The Mechanical Engineer's Handbook was developed and written specifically to fill a need for mechanical engineers and mechanical engineering students.
+With over 1000 pages, 550 illustrations, and 26 tables the Mechanical Engineer's Handbook is comprehensive, compact and durable.
+The Handbook covers major areas of mechanical engineering with succinct coverage of the definitions, formulas, examples, theory, proofs, and explanations of all principle subject areas.
 The Handbook is an essential, practical companion for all mechanical engineering students with core coverage of nearly all relevant courses included.
 Also, anyone preparing for the engineering licensing examinations will find this handbook to be an invaluable aid.
 Useful analytical techniques provide the student and practicing engineer with powerful tools for mechanical design.